Frequently Asked Questions - Georgia State Patrol - Dispatcher

 Q. Is there any opportunity for advancement?

-A. Yes, there are four levels of dispatcher.
-Level 1 is the basic level (Dispatcher 1).
-Level 2 is Dispatcher 2 (1 year as a Dispatcher 1) Level 3 is the Dispatcher 3 (Senior) the shift supervisor and Level 4 is Dispatcher 4 (Chief Dispatcher) the Communications Chief that oversees the communication centers operations.
-When a Level 3 job opens, only a level 2 dispatcher that meets the minimum qualifications may apply.
+A. Yes, there are three levels of dispatcher.
+Dispatcher 1 is the entry level, Dispatcher 2 is the basic level after completion of one year as a Dispatcher 1.
+Dispatcher 3 is the shift supervisor (Senior) and Level 4 is the Communication Chief that oversees the communication centers operations.
+When a Level 3 job opens, any Level 2 dispatcher that meets the minimum qualifications may apply.
 The same applies to Level 4 with the exception that only a Level 3 dispatcher may apply.